Our clinical processes are designed by practising GPs and reviewed regularly to ensure every patient interaction meets Australian standards.

 No controlled substances (S8).
 No treatments requiring physical examination.
 Automatic escalation for red-flag symptoms.

-Quarterly protocol reviews, post-incident reviews, integration of new clinical guidelines, and regular team training.
+Quarterly protocol reviews, post-incident reviews, regulatory updates, and ongoing CPD.

-Clinical processes align with RACGP Standards, TGA regulations, PBS guidelines, and AHPRA Telehealth Guidelines.
+Clinical processes align with AHPRA guidance, TGA regulations, PBS requirements, privacy law, and documented service boundaries.

 The framework that ensures every patient interaction meets Australian healthcare standards.